Replicable Bandits: Stochastic Bandits and Replicability

 First, we remark that we work in the stochastic setting and the distributions of the rewards of the two arms are subgaussian.
-Thus, the problem of estimating their mean is an instance of a statistical query for which we can use the algorithm of~\cite{impagliazzo2022reproducibility} to get a reproducible mean estimator for the distributions of the rewards of the arms.
+Thus, the problem of estimating their mean is an instance of a statistical query for which we can use the algorithm of~\cite{impagliazzo2022reproducibility} to get a replicable mean estimator for the distributions of the rewards of the arms.

-\begin{proposition} [Reproducible Mean Estimation \cite{impagliazzo2022reproducibility}] Let $\tau, \delta, \rho \in [0,1]$.
-There exists a $\rho$-reproducible algorithm $\texttt{ReprMeanEstimation}$ that draws $\Omega\left(\frac{\log(1/\delta)}{\tau^2 (\rho-\delta)^2}\right)$ samples from a distribution with mean $\mu$ and computes an estimate $\wh{\mu}$ that satisfies $|\wh{\mu} - \mu | \leq \tau$ with probability at least $1-\delta$. \end{proposition} Notice that we are working in the regime where $\delta \ll \rho,$ so the sample complexity is $\Omega\left(\frac{\log(1/\delta)}{\tau^2 \rho^2}\right).$ The straightforward approach is to try to use an optimal multi-armed algorithm for the stochastic setting, such as UCB or arm-elimination \cite{even2006action}, combined with the reproducible mean estimator.
-However, it is not hard to see that this approach does not give meaningful results: if we want to achieve reproducibility $\rho$ we need to call the reproducible mean estimator routine with parameter $\rho/(KT),$ due to the union bound that we need to take.
+\begin{proposition} [Replicable Mean Estimation \cite{impagliazzo2022reproducibility}] Let $\tau, \delta, \rho \in [0,1]$.
+There exists a $\rho$-replicable algorithm $\texttt{ReprMeanEstimation}$ that draws $\Omega\left(\frac{\log(1/\delta)}{\tau^2 (\rho-\delta)^2}\right)$ samples from a distribution with mean $\mu$ and computes an estimate $\wh{\mu}$ that satisfies $|\wh{\mu} - \mu | \leq \tau$ with probability at least $1-\delta$. \end{proposition} Notice that we are working in the regime where $\delta \ll \rho,$ so the sample complexity is $\Omega\left(\frac{\log(1/\delta)}{\tau^2 \rho^2}\right).$ The straightforward approach is to try to use an optimal multi-armed algorithm for the stochastic setting, such as UCB or arm-elimination \cite{even2006action}, combined with the replicable mean estimator.
+However, it is not hard to see that this approach does not give meaningful results: if we want to achieve replicability $\rho$ we need to call the replicable mean estimator routine with parameter $\rho/(KT),$ due to the union bound that we need to take.
 This means that we need to pull every arm at least $K^2T^2$ times, so the regret guarantee becomes vacuous.
 This gives us the first key insight to tackle the problem: we need to reduce the number of calls to the mean estimator.
-Hence, we will draw inspiration from the line of work in stochastic batched bandits \cite{gao2019batched, esfandiari2021regret} to derive \emph{reproducible} bandit algorithms.
+Hence, we will draw inspiration from the line of work in stochastic batched bandits \cite{gao2019batched, esfandiari2021regret} to derive \emph{replicable} bandit algorithms.